jameshughes89/cs4XX-EvolutionaryComputation/site/topics/overview/overview.rst

 Final Notes
 ===========

-* Realistically, when trying to solve a problem, it is not idea to use evolutionary computation
+* Realistically, when trying to solve a problem, it is not ideal to use evolutionary computation

     * It is computationally expensive
     * Overfits